Human rights in Norway: Universal Declaration of Human Rights (1948)

 After the barbarities of World War 2, an international declaration was constructed to guarantee the rights of all humans on earth.
-Proclaimed by the newly constructed United Nations, at the General Assembly in Paris on the 10th of December, 1948, the declaration signposted 30 key human rights that should be universally granted to every human.
+Proclaimed by the newly constructed United Nations, at the General Assembly in Paris on 10 December 1948, the declaration signposted 30 key human rights that should be universally granted to every human.
 Although the Declaration is not legally binding in itself, subsequent international treaties, amendments to constitutions, and economic agreements affirm the declaration.

 The Universal Declaration of Human Rights (UDHR) is seen as the precursor to the International Bill of Human Rights, which consists of the UDHR, as well as the International Covenant of Civil and Political Rights (ICCPR, 1966) and the International Covenant on Economic, Social, and Cultural Rights (ICESCR, 1996).
 This extension of the UDHR provided a legal reason for states to ensure the maintenance of human rights, in addition to the moral obligation established by the initial proclamation of the UDHR in 1948.